thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 In the end, I was not selected to speak at
 [PIPELINE Conference](https://pipelineconf.info/) 2016.
-In fact, I have never been selected for PIPELINE Conference for the time it still existed.
+In fact, I have never been selected for PIPELINE Conference.
 I tried three times.
 Each time the proposal narrowly missed out.
-That is not bad at all, though it feels a bit disappointing.
+That is not bad at all, though not being able to speak at PIPELINE Conference when Continuous Delivery is your business focus feels a bit disappointing.

 I still attended PIPELINE Conference.
 It was a blast.
 I was blown away by the quality and the high standard of the topics.
 From then on I attended every edition of PIPELINE Conference till it ended after the 2018 edition.
 That made me very sad.
 PIPELINE Conference was my little nugget.
 I was the only Belgian attending.
-It was the one conference that stood out.
-This was where I got my knowledge.
+It was the one conference that stood out and where I got my knowledge.
 Luckily, in the meantime, I discovered [Lean Agile Scotland](https://2020.leanagile.scot/).
 They apply similar high standards to the content.